5cover/WinClean/README.md

 ## Features
 - Run *Batch*, *PowerShell*, and *Registry Editor* debloating scripts directly from the GUI.
 - Add custom scripts to futher debloat the system.
-- But if you don't have the time to do all of that, simply click on "Select scripts", "Advised", and "Run Scripts"
+- But if you don't have the time to do all of that, simply click on "Select scripts", "Recommended", and "Run Scripts"

 ## ~~Yet Another PC Optimizer Scam~~
 WinClean was designed with the intent of giving the user full control of it.